Ward B. Voorhees, President

 Dave is a lifelong resident of Stevens County (except for one year working in Kansas) and is the son of Leonard and Violet Wulf.
 He and his wife, Nancy, have 5 children and 8 grandchildren.
 He graduated from Morris High School and earned an associate degree in Mobile Communications Technology from the Willmar Area Vocational Institute.
 He was employed on the family farm near Morris raising corn, soybeans and beef cattle.
 He is currently semi-retired and employed at Spring Valley Farms of Morris, MN.
 Dave has a strong interest in many different aspects of history, from a personal level to the functioning of world governments.
 Dave shares, “History is exciting to learn for the simple aspect of adventure…of how people lived, worked, raised families, clothing, transportation, communication, industrialization, entertainment, etc. and including how everything evolved through the ages of time.”

-Eugene was born and has lived on a farm in Horton Township all of his life, except for his time in the Navy and his first job.
-Eugene and his wife, Darlene, celebrated their 50th Anniversary this year.
-They have three children, Barbara Klinkenberg, John Pasche, Sandra Nelson and four grandchildren.
+Eugene has lived on a farm in Horton Township all his life, except for his time in the Navy and his first job.
+Eugene and his wife, Darlene, have been married over 50 years.
+They have three children: Barbara Klinkenberg, John Pasche, and Sandra Nelson, and four grandchildren.
 Eugene is a member at Zion Lutheran Church in Morris and has served in many positions.
 Currently, Eugene serves as Branch Manager of MN North Branch for Orphan Grain Train which collects and provides humanitarian aid to those in need.
-He also enjoys hunting, fishing, camping and restoring John Deere tractors.
+He also enjoys hunting, fishing, camping, and restoring John Deere tractors.

 Mary has lived in Morris for 22 years.
 She has retired after 30 years of teaching kindergarten in Williston and Fargo, ND as well as Cyrus and Morris, MN.
 She remembers fondly, “During my years teaching in Morris, I had the pleasure of bringing my students to the museum each Christmas season, where Randee Hokanson would present a lesson on toys of the past.
 We would also view the exhibits that were there at that time and enjoy the beautifully decorated Christmas tree.”
 She is married to Mark Huebner, who farms in the Donnelly area, and they have two college-aged children.
 She also has two step children and four grandchildren.
 In addition to serving on the ECFE board, Mary has served on church council, church call committee, and the Courage Cottage board.